AI Security Best Practices for 2026

 Implement Proper Access Controls

 Use role-based access control (RBAC).
 Data scientists need different access than engineers.
+Data scientists might need to read training data and train models.
+Engineers might need to deploy models but not access training data.
 Engineers need different access than executives.
+Executives might need to see metrics and reports but not raw data.
 Nobody should have access to production data unless absolutely necessary.

 Learn more about GDPR compliance and CCPA requirements.